cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 <div class='example-loader fixed' data-src='/tower_man/index1.html'></div>

 **Note:** generally all the examples need to be run from a server (http://) not a file (file://) url.
-The reason for this is that data assets are JSON files that are loaded Ajax, and browsers have sercurity restrictions when running from file:// urls (imagine you loaded an HTML file you downloaded and it immediately started uploading your whole computer to some hackers website? not ideal, hence the restriction.)
+The reason for this is that data assets are JSON files that are loaded Ajax, and browsers have security restrictions when running from file:// urls (imagine you loaded an HTML file you downloaded and it immediately started uploading your whole computer to some hackers website? not ideal, hence the restriction.)

 What's going on here?
 Well, we've got a single sprite added into the game that has its sprite sheet set to "player".
 The sprite will use this to determine its size (32x32) and the sprite to display.